Fabien-Chouteau/qoi-spark/README.md

 # qoi-ada
-“Quite OK Image” Ada implementation
+“Quite OK Image” Ada/SPARK implementation

-This is based on [QOI](https://github.com/phoboslab/qoi) commit `fda5167d76d05de67b821c787824c8d177fd22d8`.
-The QOI specification is likely to change soon so it might become incompatible...
+This is based on [QOI](https://qoiformat.org/) format specification V1.

 To call the `Encode`/`Decode` procedure you have to provide a large enough output buffer.
 If the provided output buffer is not large enough, each